ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 This document is the MOJ IT Security - Password Standard.
 It helps you protect MOJ IT systems by telling you about choosing and using passwords.
 Whenever you see the word 'system' here, it applies to:

 - hardware, such as laptops, PCs, servers, mobile devices, and any ICT equipment
-- software, such as the OS, or applications installed on hardware, or mobile device 'apps'
+- software, such as the OS, or applications installed on hardware, or mobile device apps
-- services, such as remote databases or cloud-based tools like '[Slack](https://slack.com/)'
+- services, such as remote databases or cloud-based tools like [Slack](https://slack.com/)

 ### How to use this document